 ⚠️ Limitation

-• PEG ratio of 2.71 indicates growth is not cheap.
+• PEG ratio (1.80) indicates valuation is not deeply discounted.

 📉 Company Negative News